PitterL/cupdi/Readme.txt

+1. autoscan
-1. autogen.sh is used to generate the automake related file.
+2. autogen.sh is used to generate the automake related file.
 The content is the below command.

 aclocal
 autoheader
 automake --add-missing --copy
 autoconf

-2. cross_compile.sh is used to generate cross compile makefile.
+3. cross_compile.sh is used to generate cross compile makefile.
 It's the command as below.

 ./configure --host=arm-linux-gnueabihf